rubensworks/PhD-Thesis/content/querying-evolving/_preface.md

 with an increasing number of concurrent clients compared other solutions.
 This shows that our technique is a good candidate for publishing evolving knowledge graphs on the Web.

+Since this research was performed at the start of my PhD, follow-up work has been done since then.
+For this reason, the chapter ends with an addendum that summarizes the relevant follow-up work.